Greenland Extends Detention Of Anti-whaling Activist Watson - UrduPoint

 "The court in Greenland has today decided that Paul Watson shall continue to be detained until December 18, 2024 in order to ensure his presence in connection with the decision on extradition," police said in a statement.

-Prosecutor Mariam Khalil had requested a four-week extension to the period of pre-trial detention, while Watson's lawyer Julie Stage had sought his release.
+Prosecutor Mariam Khalil had requested a four-week extension of the detention, while Watson's defence team had sought his release.

-"We disagreed with the decision and lodged an appeal," Stage told AFP after the ruling.
+"We disagreed with the decision and lodged an appeal," lawyer Julie Stage told AFP after the ruling.

 Watson, who featured in the reality tv series "Whale Wars", founded Sea Shepherd and the Captain Paul Watson Foundation (CPWF) and is known for radical tactics including confrontations with whaling ships at sea.

-Watson was arrested on July 21 when his ship, the John Paul DeJoria, docked to refuel in Nuuk on its way to "intercept" a new Japanese whaling factory vessel in the North Pacific, according to the CPWF.
+He was arrested on July 21 when his ship docked to refuel in Nuuk on its way to "intercept" a new Japanese whaling factory vessel in the North Pacific, according to the CPWF.

+Watson's lawyers say they have video footage proving the crew member was not on deck when the stink bomb was thrown.
+The Nuuk court has refused to view the video.

+As he left the court, Watson told reporters that Japan's extradition request has "nothing to do with anything that happened 2010."

-The Danish justice ministry, which has consulted with Greenland police and the Danish prosecutor general on the case, told AFP over the weekend that it was nearing a decision on the matter.
+The Danish justice ministry told AFP over the weekend that it was nearing a decision on the extradition request.

-"The Danish Ministry of Justice is currently processing the extradition request... expecting to soon make a decision," it said in a statement.
+Another lawyer for Watson, Jean Tamalet, told AFP on Monday the defence team was "very confident".

-In late November, Watson's lawyers urged Danish Justice Minister Peter Hummelgaard to block the extradition.
+In November, Watson's lawyers urged Danish Justice Minister Peter Hummelgaard to block the extradition.

-If Denmark refuses his extradition, "there would no longer be any reason for detention and (Watson) would be released as soon as possible," Khalil explained to AFP in November.

 If Denmark were to agree to Japan's extradition request, Watson's lawyers would lodge an appeal.

-Watson's lawyers insist he is innocent and say they have video footage proving the crew member was not on deck when the stink bomb was thrown.
-The Nuuk court has refused to view the video.
+"We are up against a war machine that is not just a Tokyo prosecutor, but a government, so that's proof that the Japanese judiciary ... is not at all independent," he added.

+"You can't extradite someone to a country that doesn't have an independent judiciary."

-In September, Watson's lawyers contacted the UN special rapporteur on environmental defenders, claiming that he could be "subjected to inhumane treatment" in Japanese prisons.
+In September, Watson's lawyers contacted the UN special rapporteur on environmental defenders, claiming that Watson could be "subjected to inhumane treatment" in Japanese prisons.

-The defence team has argued that the crime of which Japan accuses him does not even carry a jail sentence in Greenland, a point on which the prosecution disagrees.

-In a rare public comment on the case, Japan's Foreign Minister Takeshi Iwaya has said that the extradition request was "an issue of law enforcement at sea rather than a whaling issue".
+Japan's Foreign Minister Takeshi Iwaya has said the extradition request is "an issue of law enforcement at sea rather than a whaling issue".

-Watson's legal woes have attracted support from members of the public and activists, including prominent British conservationist Jane Goodall, who has urged French President Emmanuel Macron to grant him political asylum.
+Watson's legal woes have attracted support from the public and activists, including prominent British conservationist Jane Goodall, who has urged French President Emmanuel Macron to grant him political asylum.

 A petition for his release has gathered more than 210,000 signatures, and some 220,000 have signed in support of his application for French citizenship.